NitheshSinghSanjay/Phone-locator/README.md

 2. infer.py
     * Should take "image path" as a command line argument (Eg. `$ python infer.py <image-path>`)
     * Function(s) to load a trained model, load an image, predict location, print result (location coordinate)

+3. README.md
+    * Describe the neural network, optimizer, loss function used in solving the problem.
+    * Performance metrics (Final accuracy, loss, etc)
+    * Instructions to run the code